-It is possible for a parent who has committed domestic violence to get custody or visitation if the judge determines that it is in the best interest of the child.
+It is possible for a parent who has committed domestic violence to get custody or visitation if the judge determines that it is in the best interests of the child.

-The public policy of Puerto Rico is to promote, as a first option, joint custody and both of the parents being responsible for the children whenever it is in the best interest of the child.
-The policy also promotes the active participation by both parents in the life of the child(ren).1
+The public policy of Puerto Rico is to promote, as a first option, joint custody and both of the parents being responsible for the children whenever it is in the best interests of the child.
+The policy also promotes the active participation by both parents in the life of the child.1

 - aggravated abuse;

-- abuse by means of restricting one’s freedom; or
+- abuse by the restriction of freedom; or

-You can find more information about the factors that a judge will consider on our page How will a judge make a decision with respect to patria potestad and custody?
+You can find more information about the factors that a judge will consider in a custody case in How will a judge make a decision with respect to legal custody (patria potestad) and custody?

 1 32 L.P.R.A. § 3181

 2 32 L.P.R.A. § 3187; Art.
 615, 2020 Puerto Rico Civil Code